alexandre-normand/kiji-table-layout-updater/README.md

 If the failing update contained more than one DDL statement, the table might have to be manually rolled back if some of the statement were executed.
 Thus, it is recommended that each update file contains only a single DDL statement.

+It is also worth noting that when running DDL statements on a kiji table, kiji will automatically generate a new layout-id for the resulting table layout.
+Controlling this layout-id is important because kiji often does valiation on the layout-id prior to performing some operations.
+For that reason, after applying all the updates (either with the updater-create or updater-update tools), the tool will set the table layout-id to a known value `<table-name>-layout-id-<last-update-id>`.
+If this feature is not needed, this can be disabled using the `--set-layout-id=false` option.